MiragePresent/MiragePresent.github.io/pages/about.md

 :earth_africa:

 Hey There!
-I'm Davyd (David) and here I'm sharing my thought on things that surround me or I'm interested in.
+I'm Davyd (David) Holovii and here I'm sharing my thought on things that surround me or I'm interested in.

 Let  me tell a few words about myself.
 I'm from Ukraine, I have beautiful wife and I like programming and tech stuff.
 Yep, tech stuff is a big part of my life and majority of articles here are going to be about programming, devices and tools I use, and maybe little bit about smart homes.